touying-typ/touying/src/utils.typ

 }

-/// Reconstruct a table-like content with new children
+/// Reconstruct a table-like content with new children.
 ///
 /// - `named` is a boolean indicating whether the fields should be named
 ///
 /// - `it` is the content to reconstruct
 ///
 /// - `new-children` is the new children you want to replace the old children with
+///
+/// -> content
 #let reconstruct-table-like(named: true, labeled: true, it, new-children) = {
   reconstruct(body-name: "children", named: named, labeled: labeled, it, ..new-children) }